True/False Film Festival: Camp True/False

 Camp True/False brings high school students with varying interests insider access to the fest for a weekend of exciting films, music, art, conversations and workshops with a diverse crew of exceptional guests and local hosts.
 Camp True/False convenes before the Fest to discuss relevant issues, share research and plot their course.
 Participating students get a chance to meet the founders of the festival and meet with directors of the films showing at the festival in a private, personal manner.
 The camp is completely free for the students, who are selected through an application process in November.
 All Columbia Public Schools participate, as well as 10 out-of-town schools (4 of those, out-of-state).
 In 2019, the camp included around 80 high schoolers, including 30 local students and 50 students from nearby and national areas.
 Students from Saint Louis, Jefferson City, North Carolina, New Mexico, and more attended the 4 day camp.
+Application are typically due about a month before the festival starts.